 Rate-based sales of goods and services from campus units to internal and external customers are subject to guidelines regarding rate-setting and recording transactions.
 The campus facilitates an annual process regarding all Rate-Based Service Activities (RBSAs).
 RBSAs are defined as instances in which goods or services are provided at consistent rates based on units of sale (e.g., $100 per hour), in any volume or frequency, to customers internal or external to CU Boulder.

-The submission deadline for fiscal year 2021-22 (FY22) rates is March 31, 2021.
+The submission deadline for fiscal year 2023-24 (FY24) rates is April 30, 2023.
 Rate development documents (rate sheets and certifications) are available at the links below.

 Determining which units qualify as RBSAs is a nuanced process with many factors.
 BFP works closely with the Office of Contracts and Grants (OCG) to ensure that all new and prospective RBSA units fully undergo the RBSA determination process.
 If you believe that your unit may qualify as an RBSA, or would simply like to explore further, please email BFP at email@example.com to initiate the process.

 BFP has provided a tool to assist units with both internal and external customers to complete RBSA fiscal year-end transfers.
 Learn more on the RBSA Fiscal Year-end Planning page.

 In February-March, we offer four RBSA group training sessions to assist units in preparing for the upcoming RBSA rate-setting cycle.
 All training sessions are virtual, via Zoom.